UK PM Johnson raises taxes to tackle health and social care crisis | Politics

 - United Kingdom

-British Prime Minister Boris Johnson set out plans on Tuesday to raise taxes on workers, employers, and some investors to try to fix the health and social care system, angering some in his party for breaking an election promise.
+British Prime Minister Boris Johnson set out plans on Tuesday to raise taxes on workers, employers, and some investors to try to fix a health and social care funding crisis, angering some in his governing party by breaking an election promise.

-For years, British politicians have been trying to find a way to pay for social care, though successive Labour and Conservative prime ministers have ducked the issue because they feared it would anger voters and their own parties.
-Ignoring loud disquiet in his party, Johnson outlined what he described as a new health and social care levy, which will see a rise in the rate of National Insurance payroll taxes paid by both workers and employers by 1.25 percentage points each and the same increase to the tax on shareholder dividends.

 "It would be wrong for me to say that we can pay for this recovery without taking the difficult but responsible decisions about how we finance it," Johnson told parliament.
-"It would be irresponsible to meet the costs from higher borrowing and higher debt."
+"It would be irresponsible to meet the costs from higher borrowing and higher debt," he said, outlining tax increases that broke a promise made in the Conservative Party's election manifesto not to increase such levies to fund social care.

+British politicians have tried for years to find a way to pay for social care, though successive Conservative and Labour prime ministers have ducked the issue because they feared it would anger voters and their own parties.
+Ignoring loud disquiet in his party, Johnson outlined what he described as a new health and social care levy that will see the rate of National Insurance payroll taxes paid by both workers and employers rise by 1.25 percentage points, with the same increase also applied to the tax on shareholder dividends.

+He said the increases would raise 36 billion pounds ($50 billion) over three years.
+Johnson has tried to cool anger within his Conservative Party, for decades seen as a defender of low taxes, over the hikes, which several lawmakers fear could lose them support at the next election, due to take place in 2024.

+He explained that elderly Britons would no longer face crippling costs that have forced many to sell their homes to pay for their care, and said he could never have predicted the coronavirus pandemic which has further stretched services.
+"You can't fix health and social care without long-term reform.
+The plan I'm setting out today will fix all of those problems together," he said, to jeers and laughter from opposition Labour Party lawmakers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)